Singita Serengeti House

 East Africa is equatorial so the climate is fairly constant and it is a year-round destination.
 Tanzania has a light rain season from November to March.
 This period is known as the ‘short rains’, often no more than a quick downpour each day, followed by clear sunshine.
 From December to March the weather becomes increasingly warmer with the ‘long rains’ occurring between April and May.
 June to August is migration season which is a wonderful time to visit.
 Equestrian safaris do not run from November to mid December or in April and May.

-Call us on to start planning your vacation to Singita Serengeti House or take a look at our itineraries to Serengeti and northern Tanzania
+Call us on to start planning your holiday to Singita Serengeti House or take a look at our itineraries to Serengeti and northern Tanzania

 Set on the Western corridor of Tanzania's Serengeti National Park, with access to 350,000 acres of private land.
 Singita Serengeti House is an exclusive-use property, designed specifically for private groups after an unparalleled safari experience.